jjosh102/XtractXcel/README.md

 ## Performance Considerations

-Based on benchmarks, manual mapping provides a small performance advantage over attribute-based mapping, especially for smaller files:
+Based on benchmarks, manual mapping provides a small performance advantage over attribute-based mapping.
+Choose the approach that works best for your specific use case and code organization preferences:

 | Method                               | Mean       | Error     | StdDev    | Gen0      | Gen1      | Gen2      | Allocated |
 |------------------------------------- |-----------:|----------:|----------:|----------:|----------:|----------:|----------:|